-- 4. Make sure the identical notches are used in each of the two vertical struts. - 5.
+- 4. Make sure the identical notches are used on both vertical struts. - 5.
 Reinstall the two Allen screws (one on each side) and washers and securely tighten. - 6.
 Check the toe-in/toe-out and adjust as needed, and square the casters as needed.
-See pages 8-3 to 8-4.
+See pages 8-3 and 8-4.